MicrosoftDocs/playfab-docs/playfab-docs/sdks/xamarin/quickstart.md

       - Why API calls fail (In order of likelihood)
         - `PlayFabSettings.TitleId` is not set.
 If you forget to set `titleId` to your title, then nothing will work.
         - Request parameters.
 If you have not provided the correct or required information for a particular API call, then it will fail.
 See `error.errorMessage`, `error.errorDetails`, or `error.GenerateErrorReport()` for more info.
         - Device connectivity issue.
-Cell-phones lose/regain connectivity constantly, and so any API call at any time can fail randomly, and then work immediately after.
+Cell phones lose/regain connectivity constantly, and so any API call at any time can fail randomly, and then work immediately after.
 Going into a tunnel can disconnect you completely.
         - PlayFab server issue.
 As with all software, there can be issues.
 See our [release notes](../../release-notes/index.md) for updates.
         - The internet is not 100% reliable.
 Sometimes the message is corrupted or fails to reach the PlayFab server.